mistraljs/mistraljs/README.md

 var navbar = {
     pathToTemplate: 'navbar.html',
     renderIn: 'navbar',
-    name: 'navbar',
+    name: 'navbar'
-    onRendered: onroutechanged,
-    onRouteChanged: onroutechanged
 }
 Mst.configure({
-    viewModels: [navbar]
+    templates: [navbar]
 });
 ```
-`viewModels` using array of ViewModel, so we can add more templates in a layout, for example navbar and sidebar.
+`templates` using array of ViewModel, so we can add more templates in a layout, for example navbar and sidebar.